AdobeDocs/experience-platform.en/help/privacy-service/privacy-events.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Subscribe to Privacy Events
+title: Subscribe to Privacy Service Events
 topic: privacy events
 ---

-# Subscribe to [!DNL Privacy Events]
+# Subscribe to [!DNL Privacy Service Events]

-[!DNL Privacy Events] are messages provided by Adobe Experience Platform [!DNL Privacy Service], which leverage Adobe I/O Events sent to a configured webhook to facilitate efficient job request automation.
+[!DNL Privacy Service Events] are messages provided by Adobe Experience Platform [!DNL Privacy Service], which leverage Adobe I/O Events sent to a configured webhook to facilitate efficient job request automation.
 They reduce or eliminate the need to poll the [!DNL Privacy Service] API in order to check if a job is complete or if a certain milestone within a workflow has been reached.

 There are currently four types of notifications related to the privacy job request lifecycle: